 Is it safe for me to deliver my baby at a Henry Ford hospital?

-Henry Ford Health System hospitals are well-equipped to care for you and your baby.
+Henry Ford Health hospitals are well-equipped to care for you and your baby.
 Our staff is following local, state, and Centers for Disease Control (CDC) guidelines and recommendations regarding caring for patients requiring obstetrical care.